HiSPARC/topaz/150416_station_offsets/README.md

 ------

 Each station (with data) shows a big change in offset around timestamps 1.32-1.34 (*10^9).
 This is caused by the Tijdtest tests during which the GPS of station 501 was temporarily used by the test stations and 501 used a temporary GPS in the window sill, which provided a bad view of the sky.
+Mostly towards North so few GPS satellites visible.

 Plot legend